Radon In Water

 However, these contaminants will accumulate inside the fiberglass tank, eventually shortening the carbon’s life.
 Furthermore, the radon adsorbed can accumulate to dangerous levels and cause the system to become ineffective and/or become a source of radioactivity.
 This is why replacing the carbon in a GAC system at regular intervals is important.

-However, the CT DPH always recommends hiring a certified radon mitigation professional to handle the installation task.
+The CT DPH always recommends hiring a certified radon mitigation professional to handle the installation task.

 - Aeration System